-We could wax poetic about KiSSFLOW’s capabilities, but instead of that, here’s a list of 6 compelling BPM examples from our clients instead.
-All of these are actual KiSSFLOW customers who have use this powerful tool to make a difference in their workplaces.
+This is Just one of the examples of many features that Kissflow is capable of.
+We could wax poetic about Kissflow’s capabilities, but instead of that, here’s a list of 6 compelling BPM examples from our clients instead.
+All of these are actual Kissflow customers who are using this powerful tool to make a difference in their workplaces.

 Softbank used Concur to manage expenses and travel reimbursements for a while but it was quite expensive in the long run.

 - With Kissflow, Softbank was able to turn things around easily.

 - They could create apps very quickly–in a matter of minutes

 - Authorities were able to approve requests on their mobiles phones

 - Employees didn’t require training for the tool–just a ten-minute briefing